-There is no delegated authority to officers for Local Discounts, therefore all applications must be considered by the Rating Advisory Panel or by direct award by the Cabinet Member for Finance and Council Reform.
+There is no delegated authority to officers for Local Discounts, therefore all applications must be considered by the Rating Advisory Panel.

 2.6 Exceptional circumstances

 The Rating Advisory Panel has the ability to recommend awards of Local Discounts which run contrary to these guidelines if the Panel is satisfied there is sufficient evidence of exceptional circumstances.
 The evidence of exceptional circumstances will need to be provided to the Cabinet Member for Finance and Council Reform to support the relevant recommendation from the Panel.